Arcensoth/playtracker-datapack/README.md

 `playtracker.dead`                      | Present on players who are currently dead.
 `playtracker.dead.started`              | Present on players for a single tick when they die.
 `playtracker.dead.stopped`              | Present on players for a single tick when they respawn.
+`playtracker.dimension.overworld`       | Present on players who are currently in the overworld.
+`playtracker.dimension.the_end`         | Present on players who are currently in the end.
+`playtracker.dimension.the_nether`      | Present on players who are currently in the nether.
 `playtracker.grounded`                  | Present on players who are currently on the ground.
 `playtracker.grounded.started`          | Present on players for a single tick when they hit the ground.
 `playtracker.grounded.stopped`          | Present on players for a single tick when they leave the ground.